magnushelliesen/magnushelliesen/README.md

 --------------

 Welcome to my private GitHub account.
-I've been learing coding for 10+ years, through work, my own projects and some courses.
+I've been learing coding for 10+ years, through work, my own projects, and a few courses.
 For the most part, I use Python, but I'm also looking into learing one or two compiled languages—Go and maybe Rust (though, from what I've read, the latter is quite difficult, so we'll see).

 * 🌍  I'm based in Oslo, Norway 🇳🇴